top of page

 BUDDHISM AND YOGA.jpg

-In this talk we will explore how Yoga influenced the Buddha and how early Buddhism shaped yoga.
+In this talk, we will explore how Yoga influenced the Buddha and how early Buddhism shaped yoga.
 We will explore the Yoga Sutras of Patanjali and highlight parts of the text which were a nod to the teachings of Buddha from the Pali Canon.
 We will draw comparisons between the world view of Buddhism where there is no-self and the Yogic Purusha or Pure Consciousness of Samkhya philosophy.
 To unpack this further, we will explore the 8-fold noble path of Buddhism and how this path structure lays important conditions for awakening.
 Similarly, we will examine how the 8 limbs of Yoga prepare the psyche and subtle body for Samadhi states.

 This talk is for the Yoga Teacher Trainers for Vajrasati Yoga.
 It is tailored to support a firm foundation of philosophy behind guided yoga and meditation practice.
 We will look at how the texts (the Pali Canon and The Patanjaliyogasatra) provide practical application of yoga and meditation techniques as means to refine and purify the mind in a grounded and supportive fashion.